 2.3 How is the information in the system secured?

-This question is related to security and privacy controls SC-9, Transmission Confidentiality, and SC-28, Protection of Information at Rest
+These questions are related to security and privacy controls SC-9, Transmission Confidentiality, and SC-28, Protection of Information at Rest.

 2.3a What measures are in place to protect data in transit and at rest?